View over Lake Thun from Thun Castle

 There’s a good-sized pedestrian-only shopping centre running alongside the River Aare, and cobblestone streets wend their way through the Old Town.

 Thun’s main street, Obere Hauptgasse, is quite unique in that it is split into two levels.
-The walkway is built on the roofs of the shops below, so in order to enter the shops, you must walk downstairs.
+The walkway (footpath) is built on the roofs of the shops below, so in order to enter the shops, you must walk downstairs.

 Beside the river, cafes entice visitors to sit and enjoy a drink or a bite to eat, and watch the passing foot traffic.
 A ferris wheel operates in summer and there’s also a covered bridge, similar to Lucerne’s famous Chapel Bridge.